top of page

-What does my unexpected Ayahuasca experience of the world as a giant surround mirror have to do with classical Buddhist writings and meditation teaching?
+What does my unexpected Ayahuasca experience in 2019 of the world as a giant surround mirror have to do with classical Buddhist philosophy and meditation?

 (Originally published 23.09.2019, and I am still trying to figure this out)

-To realize directly that all out appearances appear separately like images in a mirror but are nevertheless one, this is realization (Wanchuk Dorje 2017, p 249)I
+To realize directly that all outer appearances appear separately like images in a mirror but are nevertheless one, this is realization (Wanchuk Dorje, Tibetan teacher)

-"The mind showing itself to itself" (Robert Carhart-Harris, psychedelic researcher in Huberman & Carhart Harris 2023),
+"The mind showing itself to itself" (Robert Carhart-Harris, neuroscientist)

 "Awareness showing itself by itself through itself to itself " (Daniel P Brown, meditation teacher)